Asad Raza (artist): Selected projects

+Prehension

+Raza’s installation for Manifesta 15 works with the removal of the Three Chimneys’ window panes, giving form to the wind Xaloc (Sirocco), which crosses the Mediterranean from the African continent.
+The wind "blows through the space, activating long drapes of white fabric that rhythmically dance in with air: truly mesmerizing."

+Diversion

+In 2022, in a piece called Diversion, Asad Raza rerouted the Main River to flow through Kunsthalle Portikus in Frankfurt.
+Visitors to the piece were invited to step into the water, which had been filtered.
+They were then offered the water to drink once it had been re-filtered and remineralised.
+Writing in Artforum, Elise Shar stated that "[t]he redirected river provided a powerful antidote to conventional exhibition practice, giving rise to a display conceived as active and ever changing.
+Neither buoying up nor washing away the past, the piece embodied a constant remaking of materiality, connecting visitors with each other and with the whole world of living and nonliving things."
+In 2025, Diversion was named number 31 of the 100 best artworks of the 21st century by Artnews: "It was at once a mind-blowing feat and an extremely simple gesture.
+Beyond that, Diversion was galvanizing for the way it made survival and reconnecting with nature seem well within reach."

 Absorption

 In 2019 Raza created the 34th Kaldor Public Art Project in Sydney, Australia.
 His work, entitled Absorption, entailed the creation of 300 tonnes of "neo-soil" made from waste products and other materials found in Sydney.
 This filled an entire building at the Carriageworks art institution, and was given away to visitors.
 According to the Sydney Morning Herald, the work "dramatises the differences between art and science, but it also shows us what they have in common...Artists, like scientists, are constantly pushing back the frontiers of the thinkable.
 By creating a work from soil, Raza is making a clear statement of ecological intent."

 Untitled (plot for dialogue)

 Asked to create a show for CONVERSO, Raza "installed a clay tennis court in a desacralised 16th-century church in Milan" complete with flooring, lines, netting, racquets, iced jasmine tea, scent and coaches for a tennis-like game.
 The piece was described as "plac[ing] the experience of play above the purely visual appreciation, as the back-and-forth of tennis exchanges produces meditative beauty through actions never to be repeated."